PonVicky/BankingApplication-LowLevelDesign-Java/README.md

   - Invalid credentials will prompt retries until valid details are provided.

 3. Deposit and Withdraw:
-  - Deposit moey into or withdraw money from your account after authentication.
+  - Deposit money into or withdraw money from your account after authentication.
   - Withdrawals check for sufficient balance before proceeding.

 4. Search and View Details:
   - Search your account by entering your account number.
-  - After authentication. view your current balance.
+  - After authentication, view your current balance.

 5. Transfer Money:
   - Transfer funds to another account by providing: